Community care assessment

 - there is an unreasonably long wait for an assessment

-- the services needed are not provided, or are unsatisfactory.
+- the required services are not provided, or are unsatisfactory

-If the local authority complaints procedure does not resolve the issue either, you can take your complaint to the Local Government Ombudsman (see 'Useful organisations' at the end of this factsheet).
+If the local authority complaints procedure does not resolve the issue either, someone can take their complaint to the Local Government Ombudsman (see 'Other useful organisations' at the end of this factsheet).

 - what kinds of services might be arranged

 - how to make representations (speaking about the matter on behalf of the person) and complaints.

 Write, phone or call in to your local authority adult social services department to ask for the appropriate leaflets.
 The address will be in the phone book under the name of the local authority, or on the gov.uk website.
 Leaflets should also be available at local libraries.